Elections in the Comoros

 Elections in the Comoros take place within the framework of a multi-party democracy and a presidential system.
 The President and the majority of the seats in the Assembly of the Union are directly elected.

+Latest election

 Electoral history

 Following World War II, the Comoros began to elect representatives to the French National Assembly, with Saïd Mohamed Cheikh elected from the islands in 1945.
 The following year the islands elected a General Council for the first time.